atten/dto-code-generator/README.md

 *ez-code-generator* is similar to [openapi-generator](https://github.com/openapitools/openapi-generator) except a major aspect: **a single output file instead of a package**.
 It is meant to be straightforward and concise.
 No extra configuration options, no tricky preparations before use.
 Just install dependencies, import generated client class and instantiate it.
-Then you can call API methods which take and return generated DTOs.
+Then call API methods which take and return generated DTOs:

 ```python
 from client_generated import AllConstantsCollection as consts